top of page

 Shari Sanger

 What do you get when you combine almost 40 years of teaching elementary school and a genuine passion for dogs of all breeds?
-Shari Sanger, an instructor, for both AKC Star Puppy and CGC Beginners' classes.
-I have been a life-long dog enthusiast enjoying the true companionship of seven different dogs of varying breeds and sizes.
-Currently, I own and train Bentley, an exuberant and loving rottweiler.
+Shari Sanger, an instructor and training director, for many different classes at various levels.
+I have been a life-long dog enthusiast enjoying the true companionship of ten different dogs of varying breeds and sizes.
+Currently, I own two very old Sealyham terriers and last trained to high levels in various venues Bentley, an exuberant and loving rottweiler.
 Joining TMDTC in 2001 with my second rottie, I trained in great classes with wonderful, knowledgeable, and dog-savvy instructors.
 I began instructor training as an assistant with an amazingly adept teacher who mentored me for 2 and 1/2 years.
-Being tested and certified as an AKC approved CGC evaluator, I have been teaching for the last 5 years with this club.
+Being tested and certified as an AKC approved CGC evaluator, I have been teaching for the last 19 years with this club.
+As one of the two training directors, I enjoy seeing how our classes improve the lives of dogs and their families.

 Erna Slingland